Reacquainting

 Jasher 21:37, 25:18a

-And Ishmael afterward went to the land of Canaan, and he took another wife and he brought her to his tent to the place where he then dwelt.
-Her name was Malchuth.
+Afterward, Ishmael went to the land of Canaan and married another woman.
+He brought her back to his home, and her name was Malchuth.

 Y: 2072-2086 Ishmael and Malchuth’s children born